Dating Someone With ADHD: How To Support A Partner With ADHD Symptoms

 Patience can be important in relationships, including those with a partner who has ADHD.
 Understand that your partner may struggle at times, and setbacks may occur.
 Be flexible and adaptable in finding solutions that work for both of you.

-Take a break and care for yourself
+Take a break to care for your physical and mental health

 Relationships with people with ADHD can be intense, and burnout isn't uncommon.
 It's okay to need a break from each other sometimes— for both of your well-being.
 Improve your mental and physical well-being by exercising regularly, eating well, and getting enough rest.
 Engage in activities that bring you joy and cultivate self-esteem, and don't be afraid to reach out to friends and family for support.